cotestatnt/DigitalSignal/README.md

   - Delayed ON timer with memory
   - Blink with user defined frequency

-The ouput controlled can be also "virtualized" using a `bool` variable
+The ouput can be also "virtualized" using like a `bool` variable

 # Introduction and quick start for `DigitalIn`
 Creates an instance of the `DigitalIn` class